open-estuary/estuary/doc/Old_Manual_4D03.md

    OpenEmbedded:  TBD

-And all original distributions can be gotten by following commands:
+**And all original distributions can be gotten by following commands**:

   Ubuntu:     wget -c https://cloud-images.ubuntu.com/vivid/current/vivid-server-cloudimg-arm64.tar.gz